Honeoye Falls–Lima High School: Awards and recognition

 In 2016, the Honeoye Falls–Lima High School was named a national Blue Ribbon School by the U.S. Department of Education.

 The school was ranked 360th in the country (a Gold Medal School) by U.S. News & World Report in its 2017 high school rankings.
 The school was also ranked 44th in New York High Schools and 140th in STEM High Schools.
 The school has been consistently listed as a Gold Medal School.

 The school was ranked in 411th place nationwide in Newsweek's 2013 America's Best High Schools, listing the Top 2,000 High Schools in The United States.

 Curriculum

 Every student at Honeoye Falls-Lima is involved in a college preparatory curriculum.
 Honors and Advanced Placement sections exist in each of the curricular disciplines.

 Athletics

 HF–L has taken part in the sectional and state tournaments of the New York State Public High School Athletic Association since 1978.
-In the fall season, HF–L offers football, volleyball, soccer, and cross country.
-In the winter season it offers wrestling, basketball, hockey, skiing, and swimming.
-In the spring season, HF–L offers baseball, golf, lacrosse, softball, and track and field.
+In the fall season, HF–L offers football, volleyball, soccer, Girls Tennis, and cross country.
+In the winter season it offers wrestling, basketball, hockey, alpine skiing, nordic skiing, and swimming.
+In the spring season, HF–L offers baseball, golf, lacrosse, boys Tennis, softball, and track and field.
 The rowing team competes in both the fall and spring seasons.